-When I was on the Global team at The Motley Fool we had a wonderful intern named Chandler who had a list of “My five favorite…” on a range of topics including Korean pop music a.k.a.
+When I was on the Global team at The Motley Fool we had a intern who had a list of “My five favorite…” on a range of topics including Korean pop music a.k.a.
 K-pop.
 I didn't care so much for the first, second and third but then Cheer Up! blew me away and I haven't looked back since!
-Thank you Chandler.
+Thank you Chandler!
 There is so much great music coming out of Korea that it is hard to keep up with.

 Why K-pop is different—and awesome

 There are a handful of big entertainment companies and a bunch of smaller ones that hold auditions for those who think they can be a star and in practice, this means 13, 14, 15-year olds.
 (Here is the information page for JYP Entertainment's auditions for example.
 You can read in the original Korean if you wish though it is not strictly necessary to speak Korean.)
 Alternatively, one of the company scouts might spot you while shopping, think you have the look and personality they want and ask you to audition.